Four-bar linkage: Spherical and spatial four-bar linkages

 If the linkage has four hinged joints with axes angled to intersect in a single point, then the links move on concentric spheres and the assembly is called a spherical four-bar linkage.
 The input-output equations of a spherical four-bar linkage can be applied to spatial four-bar linkages when the variables are replaced by dual numbers.
+Note that the cited conference paper incorrectly conflates Moore-Penrose pseudoinverses with one-sided inverses of matrices, falsely claiming that the latter are unique whenever they exist.
+This is contradicted by the fact that $(1,0)^T$ admits the set of matrices $\{(1,x) \mid x \in \mathbb C\}$ as all its left inverses.

 Bennett's linkage is a spatial four-bar linkage with hinged joints that have their axes angled in a particular way that makes the system movable.